KOINSLOT-Inc/kywy/docs/tutorials/cookie_clicker/index.md

 **Q: How fast does the loop run?**
 A: Very fast!
 Many times per second.
 That's why the animation looks smooth.

+**Q: What's inside the `cookie.hpp` file?**
+A: It's your cookie image converted into numbers!
+Each pixel becomes a number that tells the computer what color to display.
+You can create your own using the [Kywy Drawing Editor](https://github.com/KOINSLOT-Inc/kywy-web-tools).

+**Q: Can I use my own images?**
+A: Yes!
+Draw anything you want in the Kywy Drawing Editor, and it will generate the `.hpp` file for you.
+Replace `cookie.hpp` with your custom image file.

+**Q: Why are images stored as code instead of image files?**
+A: Storing images as code makes them load faster and saves memory on your device.
+It's a common technique in embedded programming!

 Congratulations!
 You've built your first game and learned fundamental programming concepts.
 Keep experimenting and have fun! 🍪🎮